TSA Background Check

 Reading Comprehension

-In the reading comprehension test, you will be given short passages followed by multiple choice questions.
+In the reading comprehension test, you will be given short passages followed by multiple-choice questions.

 You have approximately 90 seconds to answer each question.
 Work through the material quickly while at the same time showing attention to detail and the ability to extract relevant information quickly.

-The content of the test is not especially difficult, but if reading is not one of your favorite activities, you will need to practice these exercises to hone your answering skills and to put yourself in a position to arrive at answers quickly.
+The content of the test is not especially difficult, but if reading is not one of your favorite activities, you will need to practice these exercises to hone your answering skills and to put yourself in a position to arrive at the correct answers.
+When working on reading comprehension exams, try reading the questions before you read the passage.
+This should enable you to spot answers more readily.

-The Russians now produce crude oil because:
+The Russians now produce crude oil because ___________.

-1. They just found it
+a) they just found it

-2. Prices are down
+b) prices are down

-3. Prices are up
+c) prices are up

 Bear in mind that you can only use the material contained in the paragraph.